StatisticsFinland/PxVisualizer/README.md

 drawChart(container, pxGraphData, locale, selectedVariableCodes);>
 ````
 - container: string - ID of the container element where the visualization will be drawn.
-- selectedVariableCodes: [key: string]: string[] - Dictionary of the currently selected value codes for selectable variables.

 ### Optional props
 - selectedVariableCodes: [key: string]: string[] - Dictionary of the currently selected value codes for selectable variables.